ratbag98/PySquaredle/README.md

 WID
 ```

-So we run the solver with the letters, organised as a single string reading the
+So we run the solver with the letters organised as a single string reading the
 grid from left to right, top to bottom:

 ```bash